rlewis2892/bootstrap-challenge/README.md

-# bootstrap-practice
+# bootstrap-challenge
-an intermediate practice exercise for Bootstrap
+an intermediate practice exercise for Bootstrap v3.x